 - ⅔ cup parmesan cheese, grated

 - Cube chicken breasts and season with salt and cajun seasoning.

 - Add minced garlic and cook for 30 seconds.
-Add chicken broth, water, and pasta to pan.
+Add chicken broth, water, heavy cream, and pasta to pan.
 Stir to combine.
 Bring to a boil, cover, and reduce heat to low.
-Simmer for 8-10 minutes (or according to your pasta's package directions).
+Simmer for 8-10 minutes (or according to your pasta's package directions for al dente pasta).
 Most of the liquid should be absorbed.

-- Remove lid and add heavy cream and Parmesan cheese.
+- Remove lid and add parmesan cheese.
 Stir to combine and allow cheese to melt, about 1-2 minutes.

 - Add cooked chicken and stir to incorporate.
-Remove pan from heat and allow to sit, undisturbed, for 5 minutes.
-This allows the sauce to thicken.
+Remove pan from heat and allow to sit for 5 minutes to allow sauce to thicken.

-- Top pasta with fresh parsley before serving.
+- Optionally, top pasta with fresh parsley before serving.